 United Nations Engagement

-Serving a constituency of some 600 million evangelical Christians, the WEA is uniquely positioned to represent an evangelical voice at the UN.
-Since the relocation of its Headquarters to New York in 2010, the WEA has increased its engagement at the UN promoting peace and reconciliation, advocating for the poor and needy, and also communicating evangelical beliefs and values.
-The WEA holds Special Consultative Status in the Economic and Social Council of the UN (ECOSOC) which serves as the central forum for discussing international economic and social issues, and for formulating policy recommendations addressed to Member States and the United Nations system.
+Serving a constituency of some 600 million evangelical Christians, the WEA is uniquely positioned to represent an evangelical voice at the United Nations.
+For more than two decades, the WEA has steadily increased its engagement at the UN promoting peace and reconciliation, advocating for the poor and needy, and also communicating evangelical beliefs and values.
+The WEA holds Special Consultative Status in the Economic and Social Council of the UN (ECOSOC).

-The WEA Religious Liberty Commission monitors the religious liberty situation in more than 100 nations, defending persecuted Christians, informing the global church, challenging the Church to pray and giving all possible assistance to those who are suffering.
-The Commission also makes fact finding trips and meets with governments and ambassadors speaking up for the suffering brothers and sisters.
-At the United Nations HRC the Commission reports about the situation and arranges special hearings with Christians from countries under pressure.
+The WEA Religious Liberty Advocacy (RLA) monitors the religious liberty situation in more than 100 nations, defending persecuted Christians, informing the global Church, challenging believers to pray and giving all possible assistance to those who are suffering.
+The RLA also makes fact finding trips and meets with governments and ambassadors speaking up for the suffering brothers and sisters.
+At the United Nations Human Rights Council, the RLA reports about the situation and arranges special hearings with Christians from countries under pressure.